homer0323/ximalayaAlbumCatcher/README.md

-# ximalayaAlbumCatcher
+# qimiaoyuzhouAlbumCatcher
-You can use this tool to get the information of all the albums by one or more anchors.
-In this way, I, a "fish aviator", made a tool that can help users to know the serialization status of all albums by "QiMiaoYuZhou" from Ximalaya.
+This tool can help you to know the serialization status of all albums by "QiMiaoYuZhou" from Ximalaya.
+You can get these informations as long as you are online, because it gets information from Ximalaya real-time.

+The only thing you need to do if you want to get the information is that run the program.
+It's very convenient, isn't it?